Connects: Klondike Highway to Inuvik, NWT

 Highest Pass: North Fork Pass Summit, elev.
 4,229 feet/1,289m

 Klondike Highway Junction to Inuvik, Northwest Territories

 The Dempster Highway begins about 25 miles/40 km east of Dawson City, YT, at its junction with the Klondike Highway, and ends at Inuvik, NWT.
 Facilities are few and far between.
 It is strongly recommended that motorists carry a full-sized spare tire (or 2 spare tires if they are an unusual size) as well as extra water and gas.

 Construction of the Dempster Highway began in 1959 and was finally completed in 1978, although it did not officially open until Discovery Day weekend in 1979.
 It was named for Inspector William John Duncan Dempster of the RCMP.

 Although in relatively good condition, this highway requires drivers pay attention at all times for sudden changes in road surface, including frost heaves, potholes, boggy or slick stretches, crushed shale (hard on tires) and other drivers.
 Drivers should pull-over (if space allows) for oncoming trucks or to allow trucks to pass.
-Drive with your headlines on at all times.
+Drive with your headlights on at all times.
 Free ferries transport motorists across the Peel River and the Mackenzie River.
-Crossing is by ice bridge in winter (closed during freeze–up and break–up).
-Current Highway & Ferry Conditions are posted online.
+Ferries operate about 15 hours a day in summer/fall, from 9 a.m. to 1 a.m. between late May or early June to mid-October or first week in November.
+Crossing is on demand ferry service and/or ice bridge in winter.

 The MILEPOST® Quick Reference Log